MathyouMB/website/src/content/articles/2024/why-computer-science-students-are-struggling-to-find-jobs.md

 ### Damaged Student Community

-The impact of COVID-19 on the student community extends far beyond just missing out on social gatherings or in-person classes; it disrupted one of the most vital aspects of university life—the informal networks and relationships that form the backbone of career development.
+The impact of COVID-19 on the student community extends far beyond just missing out on social gatherings or in-person classes; it disrupted one of the most vital aspects of university life: the informal networks and relationships that form the backbone of career development.
 In many ways, the student community is as crucial, if not more so, than the courses themselves.

 Upper-year students serve as mentors, offering job and career advice that goes beyond textbooks.
 They provide insights into navigating the job market, tips on acing interviews, and even guidance on which faculty to target or avoid.
 Without these connections, underclassmen miss out on a wealth of knowledge that can be pivotal in securing internships and job offers.